FusionAuth/webauthn.wtf/src/pages/how-it-works/basics.md

 WebAuthn is an API specification that allows authenticating users via public-key cryptography.
 Continue reading for the basics of WebAuthn, or check out the other pages in this section to dive into the details.

 ## The players
-There are two parties involved in any WebAuthn workflow: the user wishing to authenticate and the entity wishing to authenticate a user (called the Relying Party, or RP, in the WebAuthn world).
+There are two parties involved in any WebAuthn workflow.
+The first party is the user, who wants to access some protected resource.
+The second party is an entity that owns a web application, or other protected resource, and requires that the user be authenticated in order to access it.
+In the WebAuthn world this entity is known as the Relying Party, or RP.

 The Relying Party will typically have both client-side code to invoke the WebAuthn API on the client and server-side code to validate responses and store details about registered passkeys.
 The user needs to possess an authenticator that is able to meet the requirements the Relying Party has requested.